 Pickled radishes are a crunchy, flavorful sour dish that is served with tacos or as a side dish.
 It is a traditional recipe popular everywhere in Mexico and Latin America.

 First, rinse radishes well and trim the ends.
 When you buy radishes with leaves, use these leaves in salads right away, don’t let it spoil in the fridge.
 They are delicate and get wilted fast.
 However, I didn’t follow my own advice and this time my leaves were wilted, so I placed them in the compost.
-Slice radishes.
-I don’t slice them super thin.
-See picture above on how thick I cut them, this will help to keep them a bit crunchy.
-Place sliced radishes in a medium sized bowl.
+Slice radishes and place them in a medium-sized bowl.

 The serrano pepper is the kicker in this recipe, but you can also use jalapeños.
 I discard the seeds of the chile, it is up to you if you prefer to keep the seeds.

 Combine the apple cider vinegar, water, sea salt in a saucepan and bring to a quick boil.
-Here’s my tip, if you prefer more salty taste, add a bit more salt.
-My ratio of water, vinegar and salt can be multiplied if you prepare a large batch.
+If you prefer a more salty taste, add more salt.
+My ratio of water, vinegar, and salt can be multiplied if you prepare a large batch.
 Keep playing with the flavors as you continue to make your own recipe.
 I like salty and sour but not to the point of overpowering the radishes that you can’t stand the brine.